aws-samples/rds-postgres-upgrade/README.md

 ![rds-psql-patch-arch.png](./rds-psql-patch-arch.png)

-      1. User connects to EC2 and executes the script
+      1. User connects to EC2 and executes the upgrade script
-      2. Check if RDS instance is valid
+      2. Checks if RDS instance is valid
-      3. Configure RDS instance to push DB and upgrade logs to CloudWatch if not configured already
+      3. Configures RDS instance to push DB and upgrade logs to CloudWatch if not configured already
-      4. Retrieve secret from secret manager
+      4. Retrieves secret from secret manager
-      5. Perform upgrade
+      5. Performs upgrade tasks
-      6. Push log files to S3
+      6. Pushes log files to S3
-      7. Send email notification
+      7. Sends email notification.

 <br>